 Ms. Sherman enjoys spending time with her husband, Scott, a Texas A&M University-Corpus Christi College of Business faculty member.
 San Antonio is Ms. Sherman’s hometown, and she is thrilled to once again be living close to family.

-Ms. Jennifer Comedy-Holmes began her career in higher education as an adjunct faculty member in Speech Communication at Northwest Vista College in August 2002.
-Throughout her tenure at NVC, she has served as discipline coordinator for Speech, academic chair for Social Sciences, and currently, as the Dean for Student Success.
-Jennifer believes strongly in "Creating Opportunities for Success" for our students and serves as an advocate for our students in her role.
+Jennifer began her career in higher education as an adjunct faculty member in Speech Communication at Northwest Vista College in August 2002.
+During her time at NVC, she has served as discipline coordinator for Speech, academic chair for Social Sciences, and currently, as the Dean for Student Success.

-Ms. Comedy-Holmes received a degree in Agriculture Development from Texas A&M University and a master's degree in Speech Communication from West Texas A&M. She, and her husband, Staten, are the proud parents of two daughters.
+Jennifer received a Bachelor of Science degree in Agriculture Development from Texas A&M University and a Master of Arts degree in Speech Communication from West Texas A&M.

 Ms. Robin Lund has been with Northwest Vista College since 2008, hired as NVC’s first Coordinator for Recruitment, then served as the Director of Enrollment for seven years before becoming Dean for Student Success in 2018.
 Robin has dedicated her career to serving students in various capacities for the past 17+ years and has a passion for providing access to higher education for the community.